Hybrid Gaussian-cubic radial basis functions for scattered data interpolation: Parameter Optimization

-In practical problems of scattered data interpolation, the exact solution is most likely to be unknown.
+\item[$\bullet$] \textbf{Leave-one-out-cross-validation:} In practical problems of scattered data interpolation, the exact solution is most likely to be unknown.
 In such situations, it is not possible to calculate the exact RMS error.
 Cross-validation is a statistical approach.
 The basic idea behind cross-validation is to separate the available data into two or more parts and test the accuracy of the involved algorithm.
 Leave-one-out-cross-validation (LOOCV) in particular, is a special case of an exhaustive cross-validation, \textit{i.e.}, leave-$p$-out-cross-validation with $p=1$.
 The LOOCV algorithm separates one datum from the whole dataset of size $N$ and calculates the error of the involved method using the rest of the data.
 This is done repeatedly, each time excluding different datum and the corresponding errors are stored in an array.
 Unlike the regular LOOCV approach which performs relative error analysis \cite{Who90}, we consider this LOOCV error as the objective function in the particle swarm optimization algorithm.
-A detailed explanation of LOOCV can be found in \citep{Rippa}, however, we briefly explain the LOOCV used in this paper as follows.
+A detailed explanation of LOOCV can be found in \citep{friedman2001elements,GETOOR2007,Rippa}, however, we briefly explain the LOOCV used in this paper in \textbf{Appendix A}. \end{description} The optimization problem here, can be written in the mathematical form as following: